-You will have certain dietary restrictions with most types of braces except Invisalign.
+You will have certain dietary restrictions with most types of braces except ClearCorrect.
 Some foods, such as hard, sticky and chewy foods, can have an adverse effect on braces and damage the brackets and wires.
 You will also need to make frequent office visits to have wires tightened.
-If you have Invisalign, there are no dietary restrictions, as the orthodontic trays are fully removable when eating.
-You’ll also be able to switch to a new Invisalign tray every few weeks without visiting your dentist.
+If you have ClearCorrect, there are no dietary restrictions, as the orthodontic trays are fully removable when eating.
+You’ll also be able to switch to a new ClearCorrect tray every few weeks without visiting your dentist.

 What happens when my orthodontic treatment is complete?

 When you have completed your treatment, you will have your braces removed and be given a retainer.
 The retainer must be worn at all times initially to help preserve the new placement of your teeth.
 As time progresses, you may be able to begin wearing your retainer only at night.